Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 Integration as the Norm

-As ERP manufacturers we would like to machine everything.
-Of course the financial and accounting part but also the management part – purchases, warehouse, production.
-However, as we have commented many times, this is not always possible because there are sectors in which the operation part -management- must be supported by vertical software: hotels, logistics, and construction … In those cases, financial software must have the ability to integrate the data that comes from those other vertical operating systems.
+As ERP manufacturers, we would like to machine everything.
+Of course, the financial and accounting part, but also the management part – purchases, warehouse, production.
+However, as we have commented many times, this is not always possible because there are sectors in which the operational part -management- must be supported by vertical software: hotels, logistics, and construction … In those cases, financial software must have the ability to integrate the data that comes from those other vertical operating systems.

 On the other hand, there are other types of solutions, such as BI platforms, for example, that are particularly designed to create reports with graphs, simulations, etc., and delve into the data, complementing the information provided by the ERP.